- Out-of-School Time Videos

 Out-of-School Time (OST) can play a critical role in preparing children and youth for their future careers by helping them to build foundational skills like communication, teamwork, and critical thinking.
 OST can also play a role in giving students the opportunity to learn about and experience aspects of career options they may not have exposure to in their daily lives.
 For older youth, OST can help to build specific skills that align with career interests and may be a bridge to a apprenticeship or internship to provide real-life experience with worklife goals.
-This page provides resource links to research and program information pertaining to OST and workforce development, as well as link to information about internships and other opportunities, and the dual credit programs at New Mexico's universities and colleges.
+This page provides links to research and program information pertaining to OST and workforce development, as well as link to information about internships and other opportunities, and the dual credit programs at New Mexico's universities and colleges.

 Afterschool and Workforce: Opportunities for System-Level Alignment - American Youth Policy Forum (AYPF) white paper

 Employability skills like communication and critical thinking are among the most desired by employers, but evidence suggests a gap in those skills among young workers.
 To address this gap, youth development leaders, including those in the afterschool sector, have worked to provide high quality skill-building experiences inside and outside of the classroom.
 Similarly, the workforce sector has sought to narrow the gap by providing programs and services to help job seekers attain and demonstrate these skills.
 This white paper explores the ways in which the workforce sector’s goal of developing a better-prepared and highly skilled workforce is aligned with the mission of the youth development field: to prepare young people to succeed.
 Specifically, this paper discusses the need for and benefits of better alignment across afterschool and workforce systems.

 Building Workforce Skills in Afterschool - Afterschool Alliance Issue Brief